esolutionsone/REST-API-Explorer-Example/README.md

 This is the "parent" component!
 It's what is selectable in UI Builder, it leverages all of the sub-components below, and it sets up the key information like initial state, properties, etc. This is comprised of the index.js and styles.scss files in the src directory.

 ## Choice Input
 The choice input component renders a select / choice box.
 It is comprised of an index.js & style.css file.
-The REST API component uses this component handle the Method: GET / POST selection.
+The REST API component uses this component to handle the Method: GET / POST selection.
 To properly leverage this component, it should be nested within a `<form>` tag.

 Inputs: